harplife/zettelkasten/math/precalculus/Chapter 4/2_The_Natural_Exponential_Function.md

 ## The Euler's Number

-Euler's Number, written as $e$, is a mathematical constant which is irrational and naturally appears in situations involving growth and decay.
+<mark class="hltr-trippy">Euler's Number</mark>, written as $e$, is a mathematical constant which is irrational and naturally appears in situations involving growth and decay.
 It is approximately equal to :

 $$
 e \approx 2.718281828\dots